Are you an ambitious professional with high aspirations for your career?

 Teaching social skills to professionals is my job.
 In this article, I want to share with you four specific social skills that you can immediately implement to attract the career and business success you seek.

 1. Dress for the Job You Want, Not the Job You Have

 Finding similarities with somebody is one of the most powerful ways to get somebody to “like” you.
-It stems from the principle that “people like people who are like them”, and it can greatly impact, influence and grow your business relationships.
+It stems from the principle that “people like people who are like them”, and it can greatly impact, influence, and grow your business relationships.
 How do you find similarities with others?
 That’s where you need to start conversations.
-Ask questions about that person’s background, hobbies and interests.
+Ask questions about that person’s background, hobbies, and interests.
 Point out a similarity when you find one.
 If you don’t have a similarity with that person, maybe somebody you know does.
-That connection will still play in your favour for creating a strong business relationship.
+That connection will still play in your favor for creating a strong business relationship.

 3. Become the Conversation Leader

-Many people mistakenly believe that being the conversation leader means you do all the talking.
+Many people mistakenly believe that having a conversational leadership means you do all the talking.
 This couldn’t be further from the truth.
 Being the conversation leader means you ask all the questions and encourage the other person to do all the talking.
 Why?
 Because when you ask all the questions, you can steer the conversation to where you want it to go.
 The next time you’re at a networking event or client meeting, make an effort to ask more questions for greater control of the conversation.

 4. Establish Your Credibility on LinkedIn